ad-freiburg/ad-blog/content/post/project-dkgqa.md

 <pad> SELECT?target WHERE <unk>?target wdt:P57 wd:Q314040. <unk></s></s>
 ```

 We can see that the model learned the syntax of our simple SPARQL queries.
-We now post-process the outputs by removing padding and end-of-sentence (eos) tokens and replacing unknown tokens by opening and closing curly braces around the body.
+We now post-process the outputs by removing padding (pad) and end-of-sentence (eos) tokens and replacing unknown (unk) tokens by opening and closing curly braces around the body.
 We also adjust some spacing for readability:

 ```sparql
 SELECT ?target WHERE { wd:Q7307816 wdt:P106 ?target . }